jitendrakyadav/pgmsolutions/README.md

 /*** Get installed php version: ***/
 <br>**php -v**

-*Note: For .md file on github, *Sentence between asterisk would be in italic*, **Sentence between two asterisk would be bold**,Sentence start with "hash with a space like '# ' would behave like '<h1>' tag", Sentence starts with "Hyphen with a space like '- ' would behave like '<li>' element"*
+Note: For .md file on github, *Sentence between asterisk would be in italic*, **Sentence between two asterisk would be bold**,Sentence start with "hash with a space", would behave like h1 tag", Sentence starts with "Hyphen with a space like '- ' would behave like li element"